 PSYC 475 - Research Methods III: Personality/Social Lab (4)

 Laboratory and field procedures, research design and the analysis and interpretation of data from personality and social psychology are presented.
+This is a Writing in the Discipline (WID) course.
 5 contact hours.

 Prerequisite: PSYC 320 and at least one course from PSYC 347, PSYC 351, PSYC 354, PSYC 356, PSYC 423, PSYC 424 or equivalent.